 We also provide a ready-to-go container image with Alpaquita Linux and Liberica NIK.
 Alpaquita Linux has a base image size of only 3.32 MB (optimized musl) or 8.39 MB (glibc).
 Try calculating how much memory you can save if the base OS layer takes up less than 10 MB and your AOT-compiled app — about 50 MB!

 In this article, we examined several benefits of small Spring container images.
 Of course, downsizing the container size is not a sole solution but a substantial part of an IT infrastructure management strategy, together with the right choice of libraries and other tools.
-But all in all, a lightweight container image, for example, Liberica Runtime Container, is guaranteed to facilitate, accelerate, and cheapen microservice development.
+But all in all, a lightweight container image, for example, an Alpaquita Container created specially for Spring Boot , is guaranteed to facilitate, accelerate, and cheapen microservice development.